 - Download tax returns/forms for the appropriate year (you must use the returns/forms for the tax year you’re filing).

-- Prepare your tax returns (relying on the help of a professional can help).
+- Prepare your tax returns (relying on the assistance of a professional can help).

 - Submit your forms and wait for a notice from the IRS stating how much money you owe in penalties and interest.
 Paying tax amounts due can limit additional penalties and interest.

-Many people avoid filing back tax returns because they’re worried about what they’ll find.
+Many people avoid filing past due tax returns because they’re worried about what they’ll find.
 They have concerns that they’ll owe a lot of money, but have no way to pay.

 If you can’t pay what’s due, you can request a payment extension from the IRS (for up to 120 days), set up an installment agreement (allowing you to pay over time), or see if you qualify for an offer in compromise (to settle for less than the total amount due).

-Once you know how much you owe, you can formulate a plan for paying your back taxes as to avoid additional penalties and interest.
+Once you know how much you owe, you can formulate a plan for paying your back taxes in order to avoid additional penalties and interest.

 If you don’t have enough cash on hand — perhaps because back taxes snuck up on you — it may be time to consider the benefits of using a personal loan.

-- Fixed term and rate to ensure a fixed monthly payment
+- Fixed term and rate to ensure a set regular monthly payment

 - Interest rates starting at 6.99% up to 24.99% from Discover Personal Loans (this depends largely on your credit score and history)

-- Fast funding, providing you with the money you need to pay your back taxes in a timely manner
+- Fast funding, providing you with the money you need to pay your back taxes quickly

 As frustrating as it may be to owe back taxes, this problem won’t disappear on its own.
 It’s best to take action as soon as possible to avoid additional complications.
 Beware of tax scams from people claiming to collect your back taxes.
 According to the Federal Trade Commission, the IRS will initiate contact by mail about unpaid taxes.

-If you find yourself having to pay back taxes, calculate what you owe using the five steps listed above as a guideline, determine how to best pay back the money, and then take action.
-If you’re still feeling stressed about money, take a look at a few tips for dealing with financial stress.
+If you find yourself having to pay back taxes, calculate what you owe using the five steps listed above as a guideline, determine how to best pay back the money and then take action.
+You’ll feel better when you do.
+Read More about Discover Personal Loans